wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-detect-trojan.rst

 Detecting suspicious binaries - Trojan
 ======================================

-Wazuh can detect trojaned system binaries by using signatures in ``/var/ossec/etc/shared/rootkit_trojans.txt`` file.
+Detect trojaned system binaries using the signatures in the ``/var/ossec/etc/shared/rootkit_trojans.txt`` file.

 Configuration
 -------------

-On the Linux monitored endpoint, we will use out-of-the box configuration for trojans detection in ``/var/ossec/etc/ossec.conf`` file:
+No additional configuration is required.
+Trojans detection is configured out-of-the-box.
+Check your configuration in ``/var/ossec/etc/ossec.conf`` at the RHEL 7 monitored endpoint.

     .. code-block:: XML